 The inability to attain sexual arousal or to maintain arousal until the completion of a sexual activity is categorized as Female Sexual Arousal Disorder (FSAD).
 Not to be confused with orgasm dysfunction (anorgasmia) or hypoactive sexual desire disorder(HSDD) – which is the lack of sexual desire, FSAD also refers to the lack of normal lubrication during sexual activities.
 Treatments include testosterone, and FDA approved addyi.

-Sexual health expert Dr. Somi Javaid has the training, background, and experience to help treat FSAD safely and effectively.
+Our sexual health experts have the training, background, and experience to help treat FSAD safely and effectively.
 You’re not alone, and we are here to help.

 DYSPAREUNIA (PAINFUL SEX)

 Painful intercourse is termed as dyspareunia and refers to the constant or on again, off again pain in the genital area during, after, or right before intercourse.
 Dyspareunia can be diagnosed when there is pain during penetration, newly realized pain after sex, and/or burning, aching, and throbbing pain lasting long after intercourse is over.
 These pains can be associated with lack of proper lubrication during sex, past irritation from infections or history of surgery, past abuse, vaginismus, or congenital abnormalities.